Platform policies

 For the person demanding money

-• Immediate suspension pending review
+• Immediate restriction or suspension pending review

-• Termination of the account on confirmation
+• Termination of the account where the violation is serious or confirmed

-• Permanent retirement of the X-PEN ID code
+• Permanent retirement of the X-PEN ID code where account termination applies

 For a contributor who knowingly pays a bribe

-• Review of the contributor's verification status
+• Review of the contributor's verification status and related claims

 • Account-level action under XRC-initiated termination